samtecspg/articulate/docs/_getting_started/basic-installation.md

  - `sudo` may be required
  - On Windows this will only work on Windows 10 running *Docker for Windows*

+After Docker downloads the images and starts all of them Articulate should be available at [http://localhost:3000](http://localhost:3000) and the API documentation should be available at [http://localhost:7500/documentation](http://localhost:7500/documentation)

 ### Running Remotely

 The only extra requirement when running this way is an environment variable which informs the UI where to look for the API (the public url).